arebee/MarkDownTest/samples/1_5 - Interception using Unity.markdown

 > ![](images/note.gif)Note:
 > You cannot use Unity Interception in Windows Store Applications.
-For more information, see [Appendix A â€“ Unity and Windows Store apps](test-markdown_9e9684e7-1116-4a72-9a61-963d9803440c.html).
+For more information, see [Appendix A – Unity and Windows Store apps](http://msdn.microsoft.com/library/9e9684e7-1116-4a72-9a61-963d9803440c).

 # Crosscutting Concerns and Enterprise Library  #
 This chapter begins by describing how you can use Unity interception to implement your own custom code to add support for crosscutting concerns into your application.
-However, the blocks in Enterprise Library provide rich support for crosscutting concerns, and therefore itâ€™s not surprising that instead of your own custom code you can use the Enterprise Library blocks with Unity interception; the chapter also describes this approach.
+However, the blocks in Enterprise Library provide rich support for crosscutting concerns, and therefore it’s not surprising that instead of your own custom code you can use the Enterprise Library blocks with Unity interception; the chapter also describes this approach.

 > ![](images/note.gif)#!SPOKENBY(Jana)!#:
 >